kk289/IBM-Data-Science/What is Data Science?/README.md

 ### What is Data Science?

-This course will count towards learning in any of the following programs:
+This course help to count towards learning in any of the following programs:
 - Key Technologies for Business Specialization
 - Introduction to Data Science Specialization
 - IBM Data Science Professional Certificate